scmn-dev/secman/hub/README.md

 Visit [hub.secman.dev](https://hub.secman.dev)

 1. Wait until `App is available` is displayed in the status bar.
-2. Click the `Install Secman Hub As Desktop App` button.
+2. Click the `Install Secman Hub as Desktop App` button.
 3. When the installation is complete, refresh the page.

 ## Build & Run